Dog & Bull: Popular culture

 Surrey Street is often used as a filming location and so the Dog & Bull appeared several times in the long-running TV show, The Bill, which was ostensibly set in the East End.

 Accolades and reviews

-Pevsner describes the red brick frontage of the Dog and Bull as "especially handsome".
+Pevsner describes the red brick frontage of the Dog & Bull as "especially handsome".
 In 1994, it was CAMRA's London Pub of the Year and again, in 2016, it was CAMRA's Croydon & Sutton Pub of the Year.
-In 2018, The Londonist stated the establishment is a successful mix of a 'proper pub' and 'trendy bar', with a "real local vibe".
+In 2018, The Londonist said that the establishment is a successful mix of a "proper pub" and "trendy bar", with a "real local vibe".

 Notable guests

-Prince Charles visited the Dog and Bull in 1994 when he came to Croydon to meet the stall-holders at Surrey Street Market.
+Prince Charles visited the Dog & Bull in 1994 when he came to Croydon to meet the stall-holders at Surrey Street Market.